louwersj/OOCAL/README.md

 ##### _ccVmGetNumOfPublicKeys_
 ##### _ccVmGetPublicKeyType_
 ##### _ccVmGetPublicSshKey_
-_Function input_      : the "id" of the key (note: ccVmGetNumOfPublicKeys will give you the number of keys, do remember; "id's" start at 0
+_Function input_      :
+  the "id" of the key (note: ccVmGetNumOfPublicKeys will give you the number of keys, do remember; "id's" start at 0
-_Function output_     : the public SSH key for the given "id"
+_Function output_     :
+  the public SSH key for the given "id"
-_Function error code_ : In case of an error retrieving the values the function will return the code ERROR
+_Function error code_ :
+  In case of an error retrieving the values the function will return the code ERROR
 _Additional info_     :
+  none.